 \subsection{ABS}

-The ABS~\cite{liu2019abs} iteratively scans every inner neuron by changing its value while retaining all remaining neurons unchanged and then observes the impact of the changed neuron on the output activations change, which is used to identify potential compromised neurons by the backdoor.
+ABS~\cite{liu2019abs} iteratively scans every inner neuron by changing its value while retaining all remaining neurons unchanged and then observes the impact of the changed neuron on the output activations change, which is used to identify potential compromised neurons by the backdoor.
 A threshold based on REASR (attack success rate of reverse-engineered trojan triggers) score is used to decide whether a model under test is backdoored or not.
 If a model's REASR score is higher than the threshold, the model is regarded as backdoored; otherwise it is benign.

 We follow the threshold score of 0.88 used in the original source code for evaluation. ~\autoref{fig:reasr} displays Max REASR scores of benign models and the backdoored models.
 A model is believed to have a backdoor when its max REASR is greater than the threshold, i.e., 0.88.
 From left to right in ~\autoref{fig:reasr} are the results from MNIST, CIAFR10, and GTSRB, with VGG16 as the model architecture.
-Specifically, 20 benign models $M_{\rm cl}$ and 20 backdoored models $M_{\rm rm}$ are trained respectively on each of the three tasks, and then the REASR score of each model is measured by the ABS.
+Specifically, 20 benign models $M_{\rm cl}$ and 20 backdoored models $M_{\rm rm}$ are trained respectively on each of the three tasks, and then the REASR score of each model is measured by ABS.
 By injecting 1.5\% poisonous data, the ASR of the backdoored model before quantization is lower than 1\%, while the ASR of the backdoored model after quantization is always higher than 99\% and its CDA is comparable to its counterpart clean model.
-As we can clearly see from ~\autoref{fig:reasr}, the ABS regards full-precision models ${M}_{\rm rm}$ as benign.
+As we can clearly see from ~\autoref{fig:reasr}, ABS regards full-precision models ${M}_{\rm rm}$ as benign.
 The max REASR of $M_{\rm cl}$ and $M_{\rm rm}$ are close to each other in different tasks.

-We further quantize the full-precision model $M_{\rm rm}$ into its int-8 model $\widetilde{M}_{\rm rm}$ and evaluate the ABS detection effectiveness.
-In this case, if the ABS is robust, it should be able to detect $\widetilde{M}_{\rm rm}$ as backdoored.
+We further quantize the full-precision model $M_{\rm rm}$ into its int-8 model $\widetilde{M}_{\rm rm}$ and evaluate the ABS's detection effectiveness.
+In this case, if ABS is robust, it should be able to detect $\widetilde{M}_{\rm rm}$ as backdoored.
 However, as detailed in ~\autoref{fig:reasr}, the results are similar to that of $M_{\rm rm}$.
-Unlike the Neural Cleanse and STRIP that can detect the backdoor activated in $\widetilde{M}_{\rm rm}$, the ABS fails to detect the backdoor even after quantization.
+Unlike Neural Cleanse and STRIP that can detect the backdoor activated in $\widetilde{M}_{\rm rm}$, ABS fails to detect the backdoor even after quantization.